Why Do Windows Laptops Have Stickers?

 Is It Safe To Put Stickers on Your Windows Laptop?

-While most of this article has focused on out-of-the-box stickers that come with Windows laptops, we must also explore how the stickers you put on your computer can affect the system’s operation.
+While most of this article has focused on out-of-the-box stickers that come with Windows laptops, we must also explore what you put on your computer can affect the system’s operation.

 In essence, is it safe to put stickers on your Windows laptop?